zzuliys/OrbbecSDK-K4A-Wrapper/README.md

 ## Attention

 1. The library of this branch is not support the K4A device, please use the [Native K4A](https://github.com/microsoft/Azure-Kinect-Sensor-SDK) library to access the K4A device.
+2. The OrbbecSDK K4A Wrapper is aim to provide the same API as the K4A, but it's not full API for OrbbecSDK and feature for Orbbec camera.
+If you want to use the full feature of Orbbec camera, please use the [OrbbecSDK](https://github.com/orbbec/OrbbecSDK) directly.